Therapy sessions via telephone or online

 Friday 29th January 2016 .
 Look Closer See Me

 This poem was by an old lady who was at the time an inmate of a Sheffield ‘mental hospital’.
 I do not know or have her name.
 I found this recently amongst my papers and student notes from the 1980’s and remembered it having a profound impact at the time - so I thought I would share it.
-I will at some point try and find out who she was.
 I don’t know whether or not it needs a title or if she gave it a heading probably not, perhaps it stands on it’s own.
 Or it could have the title - Not a crabbit old woman; What do you see nurses; An old lady’s ‘scribble’ or Look closer - see ME……

 She was described as “dumb, unable to communicate, suffering from deterioration of old age”, however, was “seen to scribble from time to time”.
 After her death her locker was emptied and this heart wrenching “scribble” was found.
 This is her poem about her life.